 It isn’t how many officers an agency has, but what it does with those officers (being in the right place at the right time) that is important.
 Crime analysis is the component that makes this a possibility.
 It provides a sophisticated means for identifying and apprehending criminals.
 Crime analysis helps a police department become more effective through better information.

 Joplin Police Department hired its first crime analyst in January 2009.
-Kristen Moore serves as the crime analyst as well as the accreditation coordinator for the department.
-Moore's analyst duties involve providing timely crime data to the department and identifying crime patterns and trends.
+Vanessa West currently serves as the crime analyst as well as the accreditation coordinator for the department.
+West's analyst duties involve providing timely crime data to the department and identifying crime patterns and trends.

 The crime analysis process includes the following steps concerning crime patterns and trends: